ITINERARY:

 (cars are not permitted on Hydra).
 The

-history here is fascinating.
+history here is fascinating although it is not ancient.
 Merchant seafaring was

 the main source of livelihood in these rocky islands and it